iodoki/blog-books-techniques/pragmatic-unit-testing-in-java-8-with-JUnit.md

-# Book Review - Pragmatic Unit Testing in Java 8 with JUnit
+# Overview - Pragmatic Unit Testing in Java 8 with JUnit

 [Pragmatic Unit Testing in Java 8 with JUnit](https://pragprog.com/book/utj2/pragmatic-unit-testing-in-java-8-with-junit) was written by Jeff Langr with Andy Hunt and Dave Thomas.